Hunting: East Africa

-A safari, from a Swahili word meaning "a long journey", especially in Africa, is defined as an overland journey.
+A safari, from a Swahili word meaning "journey, expedition," especially in Africa, is defined as a journey to see or kill animals in their natural environment, most commonly in East Africa.
 Safari as a distinctive way of hunting was popularized by the US author Ernest Hemingway and President Theodore Roosevelt.
 A safari may consist of a several-days—or even weeks-long journey, with camping in the bush or jungle, while pursuing big game.
 Nowadays, it is often used to describe hunting tours through African wildlife.

 Hunters are usually tourists, accompanied by licensed and highly regulated professional hunters, local guides, skinners, and porters in more difficult terrains.
 A special safari type is the solo-safari, where all the license acquiring, stalking, preparation, and outfitting is done by the hunter himself.

 Indian subcontinent

 During the feudal and colonial times in British India, hunting or shikar was regarded as a regal sport in the numerous princely states, as many maharajas and nawabs, as well as British officers, maintained a whole corps of shikaris (big-game hunters), who were native professional hunters.
 They would be headed by a master of the hunt, who might be styled mir-shikar.
 Often, they recruited the normally low-ranking local tribes because of their traditional knowledge of the environment and hunting techniques.
 Big game, such as Bengal tigers, might be hunted from the back of an Indian elephant.

 Regional social norms are generally antagonistic to hunting, while a few sects, such as the Bishnoi, lay special emphasis on the conservation of particular species, such as the antelope.
 India's Wildlife Protection Act of 1972 bans the killing of all wild animals.
-However, the Chief Wildlife Warden may, if satisfied that any wild animal from a specified list has become dangerous to human life, or is so disabled or diseased as to be beyond recovery, permit any person to hunt such an animal.
+However, the Chief Wildlife Warden may, if satisfied that any wild animal from a specified list has become dangerous to human life or is so disabled or diseased as to be beyond recovery, permit any person to hunt such an animal.
 In this case, the body of any wild animal killed or wounded becomes government property.

-The practice among the soldiers in British India during the 1770s of going out to hunt snipes, a shorebird considered extremely challenging for hunters due to its alertness, camouflaging color and erratic flight behavior, is believed to be the origin of the modern word for sniper, as snipe-hunters needed to be stealthy in addition to having tracking skills and marksmanship.
+The practice among the soldiers in British India during the 1770s of going out to hunt snipes, a shorebird considered extremely challenging for hunters due to its alertness, camouflaging colour and erratic flight behavior, is believed to be the origin of the modern word for sniper, as snipe-hunters needed to be stealthy in addition to having tracking skills and marksmanship.
 The term was used in the nineteenth century, and had become common usage by the First World War.